 The semi-open adoption can vary with each adoption.
 Communication will continue to a vital factor in the adoption process.
 As communication about wishes, desires, and expectations increases, the more comfortable everyone involved will be.

 It is usually helpful to to talk to an adoption professional where you can explore adoption in greater detail.
 You can ask questions and learn more about the process without pressure.

-Advantage lists adapted from the National Adoption Information Clearinghouse
+1. National Adoption Information Clearinghouse